wombleton/gitlaw-nz/acts/N/New Plymouth Borough Land Exchange and Empowering Act 1939.md

 ##### 11 Offences and penalties

-*   (1) Every person who commits a breach of any bylaw made under the authority of this Act or who, being the holder of a licence issued under the authority of any such bylaw, commits a breach of any condition contained in such licence, may be removed from any premises to which such bylaw relates by any member, officer, agent, or servant of the Council, or by any constable, and is liable on summary conviction to a fine of $40\.
+*   (1) Every person who commits a breach of any bylaw made under the authority of this Act or who, being the holder of a licence issued under the authority of any such bylaw, commits a breach of any condition contained in such licence, may be removed from any premises to which such bylaw relates by any member, officer, agent, or servant of the Council, or by any constable, and is liable on conviction to a fine of $40\.

-    (2) Every person commits an offence and is liable on summary conviction to a fine of $40 who, in relation to any licence granted under bylaws made under this Act, or in relation to an application for or in respect of any such licence, does any of the following things, namely:
+    (2) Every person commits an offence and is liable on conviction to a fine of $40 who, in relation to any licence granted under bylaws made under this Act, or in relation to an application for or in respect of any such licence, does any of the following things, namely:

     *   (a) gives a false name or address of himself or any other person; or

     *   (b) makes any false representation as to the identity of himself or any other person.

+    Section 11(1): amended, on 1 July 2013, by [section 413][19] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 11(2): amended, on 1 July 2013, by [section 413][19] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 12 Powers of Council under other Acts not restricted